 Land’s End is also blessed with a range of food and drink to suit all tastes.
 The Cornish Pantry offers a selection of hot and cold meals and light refreshments, including local favourites such as Cornish Pasties and cream teas, while the Land’s End Restaurant has been beautifully refurbished with a contemporary look.
 When it comes to retail therapy, Land’s End provides an equally charming haven for even the most discerning shopper, from delicious local produce such as Cornish fudge, ales and ciders to great quality leisurewear and branded souvenirs.

 With a key group strategy being the provision of destination accommodation, Land’s End is leading the way with the on-site hotel offering 30 en suite bedrooms.
-The nearby Saddle & Stable Room apartments also offer a five star conversion offers exceptionally high standard, luxury self-catering apartments with a large outdoor dining area, gardens and plenty of parking.
+Adjacent to the Land’s End Hotel, Penwith House is home to four luxury en-suite studios, each with their own distinctive character and personality, opening in early summer 2018.
+The nearby Saddle & Stable Room apartments offer exceptionally high standard, luxury self-catering apartments with a large outdoor dining area, gardens and plenty of parking.

-With further high quality self-catering accommodation now being planned, Land’s End is considered a ‘must see’ destination to both visit and stay.
+With further high quality self-catering accommodation also being planned, Land’s End is considered a ‘must see’ destination to both visit and stay.